 A smart man once said that all that is necessary for evil to triumph is for good men to do nothing.
 I am not presumptuous enough to think myself a particularly good person, but I sure know evil when I see it.

 Once I had made the decision to write that post, there were still a few different ways I could have gone about it.
 I more or less purposefully picked a direct and emotional tone.
-In part because that is how angry I felt, but also for some very calculated reason: my main goal in writing these details in a publicly accessible web page, was to strongly and irremediably attach the word “rapist” to “Cristiano De Angelis” in search engines4.
+In part because that is how angry I felt, but also for some very calculated reason: my main goal in writing these details in a publicly accessible web page, was to strongly and irremediably attach the word “rapist” to “Cristiano De Angelis” in search engines ((Yes: I am a spiteful mothefucker.
+It does not mean I am not right.)).
 Hence the tabloid-ish title and straightforward wording of my first post.